AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 2.1 Click CloudFormation Link
 --------------------------------

 Click the link below to take you to the CloudFormation page on the AWS Console with the pre-loaded template.
-Follow the instructions in Step 2 to run the Cloudformation script.
+Follow the instructions in the next steps to run the Cloudformation script.

-`CloudFormation for Secure Networking Platform PAYG - Metered <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https:%2F%2Fs3-us-west-2.amazonaws.com%2Faviatrix-cloudformation-templates%2Faws-cloudformation-aviatrix-metering-controller.json>`_
+`CloudFormation for Aviatrix Secure Networking Platform Metered - 24x7 Support <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aws-cloudformation-aviatrix-metered-controller-24x7-support.template>`_

 For other products, check out `Other Aviatrix Products CloudFormation launch scripts  <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#other-aviatrix-products>`_.